If you did not enter the United States lawfully, you must apply for asylum within one year of your entry to the U.S.

 - Changes in personal circumstances

-- The ending of your spousal or parent-child relationship to the principle applicant in a previous application
+- The ending of your spousal or parent-child relationship to the principal applicant in a previous application

 - You have become a refugee since leaving your country